Ozarks Technical Community College

 Not all programs are the same.
 Here’s what to consider before enrolling:

-Some schools have strong relationships with local healthcare employers, which can help you get hired faster.
+career services Some schools have strong relationships with local healthcare employers, which can may support your job search.

 Here are some respected options based on accreditation, program quality, and student support: